Thaspeeha/Urban-Heat/README.md

 ---

-## 📄 License
-This project is licensed under the **MIT License** — free for academic, research, and open innovation purposes.
+This project is used for educational purposes.

 ---